ryanheathers/ryanheathers.github.io/source/_posts/hello-world.md

 So far, so good.

 I'm using the excellent [Tranquilpeak](https://github.com/LouisBarranqueiro/hexo-theme-tranquilpeak) theme with a few modifications, although I may roll my own theme at some point.
-Getting started has been pretty smooth.
+Getting started has been reasonably smooth.

 Although [Github Pages](https://pages.github.com/) are, understandably, extremely popular for hosting these kinds of static setups, I've been a heavy user of BitBucket for a while now.
 They too offer [static site hosting](https://confluence.atlassian.com/bitbucket/publishing-a-website-on-bitbucket-cloud-221449776.html), and [Aerobatic](https://www.aerobatic.com/) offers some sweet upgrades to the hosting, with a free plan to boot. <del>So that's the direction I'm taking for now.
 The road less traveled and all that.</del> <b>UPDATE:</b><em> Turns out that Aerobatic's free plan offers hosting for two websites, but only provides custom domain support for one of them.
 That's a bummer because I really needed two custom domains.
 While Aerobatic offers a great service, I'm comfortable enough with hosting the sites in questions on my public GitHub repo so I rolled with GitHub pages after all.</em>